 Going Bridal Down in Acapulco

-If you are a Hallmark Channel movie virgin I reckon that "Destination Wedding" would probably be quite enjoyable as we have a former couple forced to work together to try and not just organize a friend/ sisters wedding but also salvage the bride and grooms relationship as they have some pre-wedding problems.
-There is some chalk n cheese style comedy as they disagree over things but we also have some romance as they share some tender moments together as the truth about their break up comes out.
-And of course when old feelings start to be aroused we have the complications with not only Ellie's family preferring Greg but her career focused boyfriend Alec shows up which leads to Ellie conflicted over her feelings as he isn't into weddings.
+If you are a Hallmark movie virgin I reckon that "Destination Wedding" would probably be quite enjoyable as we have a former couple forced to work together to try and not just organize a friend/ sisters wedding but also salvage the bride and grooms relationship as they have some pre-wedding problems.
+There is some chalk n cheese style comedy as they disagree over things but we also have some romance as they share some tender moments together as the truth about why they broke up comes out.
+And of course when old feelings start to be aroused we have the complications with not only Ellie's family preferring Greg but her career focused boyfriend Alec shows up which leads to Ellie becoming conflicted over her feelings as he isn't into weddings.

 What this all boils down to is that "Destination Wedding" ends up a routine Hallmark romantic comedy, hitting the usual comic notes when it comes to bickering ex's and so on.
 But it does feel like it has been made on auto-pilot when it comes to pretty much everything about it.